My First Home Birth Story

 As time moved on, I was instructed to get out of the tub for the midwives to check me.
 This was the most uncomfortable part of the entire experience.
 Getting out of the bath, a wave hit me and I was frozen, naked, dripping wet and helpless while someone wrapped me in a towel.
 I walked to our bed from the bathroom and laid down.
 Waves continued and I could not wait for them to be done checking me.
 All I heard was a whispered "eight".
 My husband said, "Eight what?" 😏 I knew it meant dilated to eight cm which did not phase me.
 I knew they were trying to keep it quiet since every woman wants to hear ten so she can start pushing.
 Then they asked me to do some contractions/waves in different places - all excruciating.
 On the bed, by the couch, and on the toilet.
 That's when I understood how someone could want an epidural and how I knew I needed to get back in the tub.
 I knew I could not leave the tub again or EVER give birth on land!

 The lights were dim, someone kept the water warm, and I always had Pedialyte on ice or water from a straw while I labored.
 Talking was not an option.
 I could not answer any questions that were did not have "yes" or "no" answers.
 I don't remember my mom's arrival and by the time the doula, midwife, and her nurse entourage were there, I did not care who saw my naked body in the tub.
 I floated, somewhat sideways.
 I felt intense cramping that I wanted to stretch out but could not.
 Then suddenly, my belly shuddered with such an intense feeling that I can only describe it as something like a sneeze or throwing up.
 Something my body could not stop.
 Muscles tensed all over my belly.
 I had no control over it but my body decided it was time to push.
-I remember looking at Heather 😳 with wide eyes, not understanding what was happening.
+I remember looking at my doula 😳 with wide eyes, not understanding what was happening.
 She reassured me it was my body doing the pushing for me.
 I had the "Pushing Baby Out" track playing on repeat.

 I looked at my beautiful boy and took some pictures with our new family of three.
 I felt the cord pulse and we waited until it stopped before cutting it.
 Baby went off to be skin to skin with dad while I got out and dried off.
 I was helped to our big cozy bed to hold baby and begin breastfeeding right away.